CyCraft/magnetar/README.md

-# magnetar
+# magnetar 🌟

-An extremely powerful yet modular component framework. ⭐
+A modular component framework for easily prototyping admin tools.